nanobox-io/nanobox-guides-old/source/wordpress/index.html.md

 For a detailed explanation of each of the WordPress boxfile.yml config settings, view the [WordPress boxfile.yml Explained guide](advanced/boxfile-explained/).

-## Update Your wp-config.php
-There are a few changes you'll need to make to your `wp-config.php` to allow WordPress to connect to its database and run securely.

-### Database Connection Credentials
+### Update Database Connection in wp-config.php
-In order for WordPress to connect to its database, you'll need to update the database credentials.
-To allow WordPress to connect to the database once deployed into any Nanobox environment (dev, sim, production), you should use [environment variables](https://docs.nanobox.io/app-config/environment-variables/) to populate the credentials.
+In order for WordPress to connect to its database, you'll need your database connection credentials to use environment variables that will be automatically generated when your app is built and deployed.

-Nanobox automatically generates environment variables for connection credentials based on the ID of your data component.
+These environment variables are generated using ID of your database component.
 With an ID of `data.db`, environment variable keys will be created with `DATA_DB_` and the credential title.
 Below is what the db config will should look like:

 ```php?start_inline=1
 /** The name of the database for WordPress */